 Dorothy Sings the Cowgirl Blues

-I have come across only one other movie featuring Dorothy Page which was also a western like this and I imagine I may have already said what I am about to.
+I have come across only one other movie featuring Dorothy Page which was also a western like this one and I imagine I may have already said what I am about to.
 The only difference between "The Singing Cowgirl" and other westerns of the era is we have a female singing star, so basically Tex Ritter is replaced by Dorothy Page.
 As such for the most "The Singing Cowgirl" is routine with a typical storyline about one rancher trying to get his hands on a neighbouring ranch by illegal means.
-Along the way there is some romance, some singing and of course some comedy thanks to Vince Barnett as Kewpie.
+Along the way there is some romance, some singing and of course some comedy thanks to Vince Barnett playing a character called Kewpie.

-For that reason "The Singing Cowgirl" is nothing special but is entertaining enough with Dorothy Page being a pleasant singer even if she doesn't actually do much as a western star.
+For that reason "The Singing Cowgirl" is nothing special but is still entertaining enough with Dorothy Page being a pleasant singer even if she doesn't actually do much as a western star.
 But this is a movie which surprisingly sees something happen to a child you would not normally see in an old western.
-And it also featured an old toy, a half drawn face on a piece of card with a chain to move around to give it features, which reminded me of my childhood.
+And it also featured a simple old toy, a half drawn face on a piece of card with a chain to move around to give it features, which reminded me of my childhood.
 But that is it and whilst it tries to be clever with a land swap twist there is nothing but routine going on here

 What this all boils down to is that "The Singing Cowgirl" is just about a typical western of the era when it comes to the story but with the difference with is featuring a singing cowgirl instead of a singing cowboy.
 But it is a case that the balance is out with the western stuff playing second fiddle to all the light stuff such as the humour and the musical scenes.